Groundhog Day (film): Filming

 Murray endured physical discomfort for some scenes.
 To prepare for his step into the water-filled pothole, he wrapped his foot in cling wrap, neoprene, and two pairs of socks.
 As soon as the scene finished, he began an expletive-filled rant until the costume department dried his foot with hairdryers to avoid frostbite.
 For another scene, Murray asked MacDowell to really slap him, and Ramis instructed the children Murray confronts in a snowball fight to throw hard.
 During the scene in which Phil drives off with Punxsutawney Phil, the groundhog bit Murray on the knuckle.
-Despite wearing gloves, the bite broke the skin.
-It bit him again in the same spot on a later take.
+Although Murray was wearing gloves, the bite broke the skin.
+During a later take, the groundhog bit him again, in the same spot.

 Murray was hesitant about shooting the final scene in which Phil awakens next to Rita, as how or whether Phil was dressed would affect the tone of the revelation that he had escaped the time loop.
 Ramis polled the crew, who were split between Phil wearing the same clothes as the previous night and different clothes that suggested the pair had been intimate.
 A young female crew member served as the tiebreaker, ruling that they should be wearing the same clothes as "anything else... will ruin the movie."
-As MacDowell's and Murray's characters venture outside the Cherry Tree Inn in the film's denouement, the scripted line "Let's live here" is tempered by a Murray ad lib, "We'll rent to start."
+As MacDowell's and Murray's characters venture outside the Cherry Street Inn in the film's denouement, the scripted line "Let's live here" is tempered by a Murray ad lib, "We'll rent to start."

 Many locations in and around Woodstock were used in the production.
 The Woodstock Town Square features prominently.
 A bar in the former courthouse is used for a bar in Rita's hotel.
 The Woodstock Opera House served as the exteriors of Rita's hotel, and its tower is used for Phil's suicide leap.
 The Cherry Street Inn was a private residence; the interior was shot on a set.
 Woodstock City Lanes was used for the bowling alley scene.
 The Tip Top Cafe, a setting for several scenes, was purpose-built for the film.
 Local demand later led to a real diner with a near-identical name at the same location.
 The bachelor auction where Phil demonstrates his personal transformation was filmed at the Woodstock Moose Lodge.
-The scene of Phil driving his car over a cliff was shot in Nimtz Quarry in Loves Park, Illinois, about 34 mi from Woodstock.
+The shots of Murray being nearly run over by a train were filmed at the nearby Illinois Railway Museum.
+The scene of Phil driving a truck over a cliff was shot in Nimtz Quarry in Loves Park, Illinois, about 34 mi from Woodstock.
 A rail system was used to propel two vehicles into the quarry on separate takes, to give Ramis a choice of shots; pyrotechnics were employed to make each explode.